snapwich/fun-hooks/README.md

 breaks this convention for a two reasons.

  1. Javascript provides `Funciton.prototype.bind` to set `this` as well as for providing partial function application.
- `fun-hooks` uses this feature extensively in order to to stack the hooks in such a way that they directly call each other.
+ `fun-hooks` uses this feature extensively in order to stack the hooks in such a way that they directly call each other.
 However, `bind` only allows partially applying arguments starting from the left.
 If the `next` callback were the last argument, this would require each hook being wrapped in another function to perform _right_ partial function application. (this is actually what is done for the hooked `async` function itself since it will have